-The price cap means that Ofgem are setting an upper limit suppliers can charge for Standard and Energy Assist tariffs.
+The price cap means that Ofgem have set an upper limit suppliers can charge for Standard and Energy Assist tariffs.
 This cap will be reviewed every six months (April and October) to make sure it reflects the costs of supplying energy.
-This change means that for some of our customers, from the effective date, their price will automatically decrease, and for others their price will rise in line with the new price cap.
+This change means that for some of our customers, from the effective date, their price has automatically decreased, and for others their price has risen in line with the new price cap.

-With our Direct Debits, we currently apply a £40 per fuel annual discount for customers who pay by Direct Debit*.
+With our Direct Debits, we applied a £40 per fuel annual discount for customers who pay by Direct Debit*.
 As this is a fixed amount, it means that it doesn’t currently change depending on usage.
-Ofgem have changed how this is calculated and these discounts will no longer be a fixed fee and will now be unique based on where you live, your meter type and how much energy you use.
+Ofgem have changed how this is calculated and these discounts are no longer a fixed fee and are unique based on where you live, your meter type and how much energy you use.
 This will also be reviewed by Ofgem every six months.

-These prices will be in effect from 1 January 2019 for customers on our Standard and Energy Assist tariffs.
+These prices are in effect from 1 January 2019 for customers on our Standard and Energy Assist tariffs.

-I’m an Energy Assist customer – why are my prices changing now?
+I’m an Energy Assist customer – why have my prices changed now?

 Ofgem introduced the Energy Assist tariff in 2018 as a temporary measure, to be replaced with the Default Tariff Cap.
 This is the government's price cap for all customers on Standard and default tariffs.
 Some customers have seen a price increase because of this change.
 Your price is the lowest within the price cap, and has been worked out based on the new Direct Debit discount*, even if this is not your payment method.

-My price is increasing – what can I do?
+My price has increased – what can I do?

 There are ways we can help you save money and use less energy: